-Trail Safety
+Trail safety

 The Pou Herenga Tai – Twin Coast Cycle Trail includes both on and off-road cycle trails, each of which presents different safety considerations.
 Below is some general information to help keep you safe in the outdoors in any environment and more specific information relating to safety cycling on the road.

-Safety in the Outdoors
+Safety in the outdoors

 The New Zealand Cycle Trail has adopted the New Zealand Mountain Safety Council’s Outdoor Safety Code, which can be applied across all types of outdoor activities, sports and recreation.